hpc-gridware/clusterscheduler/doc/markdown/man/man5/sge_access_list.md

 ## **entries**

-The entries parameter contains the comma separated list of those UNIX users (see *user_name* in *sge_types*(1)) or those primary UNIX groups that are assigned to the access list or the department.
-Only a user's primary UNIX group is used; secondary groups are ignored.
-Only symbolic names are allowed.
-A group is differentiated from a user name by prefixing the group name with a '@' sign.
+The entries parameter contains the comma separated list of those UNIX users (see *user_name* in *sge_types*(1)) or those UNIX groups that are assigned to the access list or the department.

+By default, only a user's primary UNIX group is considered to gain/reject access.
+Supplementary groups are only considered if the parameter ENABLE_SUP_GRP_EVAL=1 is defined as qmaster_param in the configuration.

+Symbolic names are allowed.
+A group is differentiated from a username by prefixing the group name with a '@' sign.
+For UNIX groups that have no symbolic name it is allowed to specify the '@' character followed by the UNIX group ID.

 Pure access lists allow enlisting any user or group in any access list.

 When using departments, each user or group enlisted may only be enlisted in one department, in order to ensure a unique assignment of jobs to departments.
 To jobs whose users do not match with any of the users or groups enlisted under entries the *defaultdepartment* is assigned, if existing.
+Please note that even if ENABLE_SUP_GRP_EVAL=1 is defined, only the primary group is used to assign a department to users jobs.

 # SEE ALSO